The Evolution of SocialHub

 This process is simple and can be started by the original poster, then carried on by the wider community to build buy in and legitimacy.

-Currently, both the fep and the W3C are too much black boxes to have any path to build buy in, thus are being ignored defacto.
+Currently, both the fep and the W3C are too many black boxes to have any path to build buy in, thus are being ignored defacto.

 This will likely continue without some basic activism as outlined above, the is much to learn from this long history of affective activism.